olilanz/RooCode-Local-Evaluation/README.md

 <img src="media/hardware.png" alt="hardware" width="800" height="600">

-The bottlenecks are in the PCIe speed as well as both the amont of VRAM, plus the fact that it is divided on two separate GPUs.
+The bottlenecks are in the PCIe speed as well as both the amount of VRAM, plus the fact that it is divided on two separate GPUs.

 For software, I use Unraid OS because it's lightweight and provides painless support for containerization and virtualization with GPU passthrough.
 Initially, I ran Windows and Ubuntu on Unraid using QEMU for exploring Ollama, llama.cpp, Pinokio, LocalAI.